-This post is sponsored by Sympathy by Olivia Sudjic.
+This post on books with plot twists is sponsored by Sympathy by Olivia Sudjic.

 Alice Hare has become fixated on Mizuko Himura, a Japanese writer whom Alice believes is her “Internet twin.”
 What seems to Mizuko like a chance encounter with Alice is anything but—after all, in the age of connectivity, nothing is coincidence.
 Their subsequent relationship is doomed from the outset, exposing a tangle of lies and sexual encounters as three families collide across the globe, and the most ancient of questions—where do we come from?—is answered just by searching online.